catberry/catberry/docs/modules/context.md

 ```

 ##Rendering on demand
-You can update any placeholder any time using `requestRender` or
+You can update any placeholder at any time using `requestRender` or
 `requestRefresh` (the same but re-invokes hash event).

 If you need to render placeholder or partial template